MayorGnarwhal/StickyBillboard/README.md

 ## Constructors
 ### `new`
-Creates a new StickyBillboard object
+Creates a new StickyBillboard object.
+All properties of the BillboardGui are passed to the StickyBillboard unless overwritten by the given [options](#stickybillboard-options), with the exception of the properties listed in the [limitations](#limitations).

 ### Parameters
 |     |     |     |
 | :-- | :-- | :-- |